What Is The Best Internal Temp For Brisket?

 Now that we’ve covered why we cook to a certain internal temp for brisket and what are some of the issues that come from not doing that, the question left is why are there so many different answers to what temp is brisket done at.

 The biggest reason is that each brisket is different.
-There’s a different amount of marbling and connective tissues.
+Each brisket has a different amount of marbling.
 Some briskets are thicker than others.
 The end goal with brisket is for each slice you serve to be moist and tender for everyone to enjoy.
 So the exact final temperature may be different by a few degrees (or even more) for your brisket to reach that point than another.

 Meater PLUS in Brisket